davidebreso/gem-dev/desktop/readme.txt

-GEM/3 Desktop: Pacific C version (Release 3.2.5)
+GEM/3 Desktop: Open Watcom version (Release 3.2.5)
 ===============================================================================

   This is a GEM desktop, based on Digital Research's GEM Desktop 3.0.
 Features